YouthBread/dataviz-project/README.md

 ### Line Chart

-For this project, I've created some line chart for users to take an insight into Kobe's performance in both season level and career level.
+For this project, I've created some line chart for userss to take an insight into Kobe's performance in both season level and career level.

 The first kind of line chart is the line chart that showing the career level stats.
 The given screenshot is showing the entire career Kobe's points per season.

 ![beta](https://github.com/YouthBread/kobe-bryant-dataviz-project/blob/master/other_resource/line_chart_stat.png)

-In the future development for this kind of line chart, I'll add a drop down menu for users to choose a different kind of stats that they want to see.
+In the future development for this kind of line chart, I'll add a drop down menu for userss to choose a different kind of stats that they want to see.
 As you can see that there is already a menu button displayed right beside the title of line chart.

 The second kind of line chart is the line chart that showing the season level stats.
 The given screenshot is showing the entire season's points per game.
 Since Kobe is the showing guards, it will be more reasonable for us to pay more attention on the scoring ability per game of him.